-Jesus Overcomes Temptation1 Spilman Memorial Baptist Church, Kinston NC Dr. H. Powell Dew, Jr. March 14, 2021 One Year Anniversary Diaspora LII - The Church Scattered, Fifty-second Sunday Text: Matthew 4:1-11 Purpose: Jesus underwent three temptations in the wilderness by Satan.
-He was tempted to become a Provisional Messiah, a Popular Messiah, or a Political Messiah.
+Jesus Overcomes Temptation Spilman Memorial Baptist Church, Kinston NC Dr. H. Powell Dew, Jr. January 14, 2024

+Text: Matthew 4:1-11

+Purpose: Jesus underwent three temptations in the wilderness by Satan.
+He was tempted to become a Provisional Messiah, a Popular Messiah, and a Political Messiah.
 He rejected all to be the kind of Messiah intended by God - one that would lay down His life for us.
 He is now our advocate before our heavenly Father.
 We need to ever look to Jesus, because He will carry us through.